 Füllemann, Y., Moreau, V., Vielle, M., & Vuille, F. (2020).
 Hire fast, fire slow: the employment benefits of energy transitions.
 Economic Systems Research, 32(2), 202-220.

 Gino Baudry, Luis Costa, Alexandre Strapasson, Lorenzo Di Lucia, Raphael Slade, Morgan Raffray, Jeremy Woods, Onesmus Mwabonje, Jerome Meessen.
 (2021).
-Exploring the future of the European food and agriculture systems: the AgRI-food SystEm interactive model (ARISE).
-(In preperation).
+Exploring the future of the European food and agriculture system: the nexus of lifestyles and production system, Environmental Research Letters (submitted).